Jules Thomas

-Julian Thomas (December 13, 1886 – December 10, 1943) was a Negro league outfielder and pitcher for several years before the founding of the first Negro National League, and in its first few seasons.
+Julian Thomas (December 13, 1886 – December 10, 1943) was an American Negro league outfielder and pitcher for several years before the founding of the first Negro National League, and in its first few seasons.
 He played most seasons for the Brooklyn Royal Giants and the New York Lincoln Giants.

 Thomas died in 1943 in New York, New York at the age of 56.
 He is buried at the Flushing Cemetery in New York, NY.